arsalmairaj2k/taxi_trip_analysis/README.md

 - **Final Selection:** Choosing the best model based on performance metrics.

 ## 📁 Project Structure
-- `data/` → Dataset files.
+- Dataset file.
-- `notebooks/` → Jupyter Notebooks for EDA, training, and evaluation.
+- Jupyter Notebooks for EDA, training, and evaluation.
-- `README.md` → Project overview and setup instructions.
+- Reports related to tasks in pdf files.

 ## 🎯 Results
 The **Decision Tree Regressor** emerged as the best model after fine-tuning, achieving: